-The ERA is indicated for recurrent implantation failure (RIF) patients since such patients have a higher risk of having a displaced window of implantation.
-Therefore, this analysis could be beneficial for patients with the previous 2 failed cycles with their own eggs or the previous 1 failed cycle with egg donation, in both cases with good quality embryos transferred into the uterine cavity.
+ERA is indicated for patients with recurrent graft failure (RIF) because these patients have a higher risk of transplant window displacement.
+Therefore, this assay may be useful for patients who have had 2 previous failed cycles with their own eggs or 1 previous failed cycle with donor eggs with good quality embryos implanted into the uterine cavity.

-In case that your patient requires any intervention for other uterine factors, the ERA test must be done after such intervention, in order to reproduce as much as possible the conditions in which the embryo transfer will take place.
+In case your affected person requires any intervention for different uterine factors, the ERA test need to be executed after such intervention in order to reproduce as many of the stipulations in which the embryo switch will take place.

 HOW DOES ERA TEST WORK

 Endometrial Receptivity Array uses Next Generation Sequencing (NGS) technology to analyze the gene expression of 248 genes related to the endometrial receptivity status.
 The results obtained from this test are based on the expression analysis of these genes with a computational predictor designed and developed by Igenomix.
 After sequencing the genetic material (RNA)obtained from an endometrial biopsy, it is possible to evaluate if the endometrium is Receptive or Non-receptive at a given moment of the endometrial cycle.
 This result can be used to give recommendations for personalized embryo transfer in each patient according to the patient’s specific endometrial profile.
 In a small number of cases (10%), it is necessary to establish the personalized window of implantation by performing a second endometrial biopsy on the specific day designated by the first ERA test.